Explore Lake Allatoona near our Cartersville Hotel

 If you’re traveling on I-75 between southeast Tennessee and Atlanta, consider a comfortable stay at the Country Inn & Suites, Cartersville, GA.
 In addition to providing a well-equipped meeting space

-as well as families looking for things to do in the Georgia foothills.
-Lake Allatoona provides opportunities for swimming and fishing, and nearby Bartow History Museum features exhibits of area life from Cherokee times to the 20th century.
-Native American history and life is also enshrined at the Etowah Indian Mounds, less than eight miles from our hotel.
-Don’t leave Georgia without taking a stagecoach trip to the Wild West at the Booth Western Art Museum.
+for business travelers, our hotel is also close to the top family-friendly things to do in the Georgia foothills.
+Lake Allatoona provides opportunities for swimming and fishing, and the nearby Bartow History Museum features exhibits on everything from local Cherokee tribes to the area’s 20th-century history.
+Native American history and life is also enshrined at the Etowah Indian Mounds, located less than eight miles from our hotel.
+Don’t leave Georgia without taking a stagecoach trip to the Wild West at The Booth Museum.

-Western-themed activities such as riding a stagecoach or rustling up a Chuck Wagon special keeps kids entertained at this museum.
-Adults can experience the iconic American West through more than 100 traditional paintings and sculptures, a cowboy gallery, and intriguing exhibits dedicated to the mythic West and Native American art.
+Western-themed activities, such as riding a stagecoach or rustling up a Chuck Wagon special, keep kids entertained at this museum.
+Experience the iconic American West as you stroll past paintings, sculptures and a collection of Native American art.

 Phone: +1 (770) 387-1300

 Learning about science offers fun for all ages at this museum, where visitors can examine a Tyrannosaurus rex up close, glimpse a saber-toothed cat and dig for fossils.

 - Rose Lawn Museum (5.2 miles)

 Tour this beautifully restored Victorian mansion, once home of renowned evangelist Samuel Porter Jones.
 Be on the lookout for the doll-making exhibit that features Baby Blanche, a 1903 antique doll.